Why cultural awareness is vital when doing business in the Arabic-speaking world

 What should you consider?

 If you are thinking about targeting an Arabic-speaking market, carefully consider the key areas that we have highlighted here.
-It’s not just a case of translation, but of localization as you bridge the gap between two very different cultures.
+It’s not just a case of translation, but of localisation as you bridge the gap between two very different cultures.
 In summary, once you have your source text, our advice is that you give careful consideration to the following:

 • Specifically, who is it aimed at?
 Target the right demographic.